bertigert/Deezer-Toggle-Features/README.md

 Plugin to toggle custom features in Deezer and some other things

 ## Usage
 Open the [toggle_features.js](https://github.com/bertigert/Deezer-Toggle-Features/blob/main/toggle_features.js) file and take a look into the Settings Section.
+(Edit it in your userscript manager)

 ```js
 // ======= Settings START =======